Mohamed-Aymaan-Zahir/League-of-Legends-Match-Analysis/README.md

 # Predicting Match Outcomes in League of Legends Based on Team Performance and Player Statistics

 Please access the project notebook [here](https://nbviewer.org/github/Mohamed-Aymaan-Zahir/League-of-Legends-Match-Analysis/blob/main/League%20of%20Legends%20Match%20Analysis%20and%20Predictive%20Model.ipynb).
-For a summary of the work done and results, as well as the purpose of this project, and some useful information about the game, please continue reading!
+For a summary of the work done and results, the purpose of this project, and some useful information about the game, please continue reading!

 ## Introduction